gergelyszigeti/CUDA_tinies/README.md

 In current state, this is really a recreation of the old thing, the only difference that this new version can also handle less than 1024 values.
 However, the number of values should still be divisible by 32.

-Update: Now it is working with several millions of values also.
+**Update**: Now it is working with several millions of values also.

-TODO: put it into a separate function, which could also have the final GPU-CPU copy of the results.
+**TODO**: put it into a separate function, which could also have the final GPU-CPU copy of the results.